jlouis/dht/test/README.md

 The `closest_to` call looks hard to implement, but it's formal specification is straightforward: sort all nodes based on the distance to the desired ID, and pick the first K of those nodes.
 If we canonicalize the output by sorting it, we obtain a correct specification.

+### Node reachability

+Nodes in the routing table are either "reachable" or not.
+Nodes which are "reachable" are nodes which are not thought to be behind a firewall, which means they are possible to contact at any time.

+TODO: We need to model the fact that node insertion can be for non-reachable nodes.
+And we need to make a distinction between nodes when we insert them.
+But the current model ignores this.

 TODO: Add documentation

 ## Routing table metadata